aiide-exag/aiide-exag.github.io/content/call_for_papers.md

 * **Research Track** (2-6 pages, excluding references): Papers submitted for oral presentation.
 These will be incorporated into the proceedings and presented as 10 to 20-minute talks during paper sessions.

 * **Practitioner Track** (500 words abstract): Short articles by game developers, artists, and other practitioners on the use of artificial intelligence in games, art, and other entertainment artifacts.
 These will be highlighted by 5-10 minute talks in a special track of the workshop.
 Ideally, these will also use the AAAI format, but for the initial submission, any PDF format is fine; we’ll assign an editor to assist with the formatting of accepted work.
-UPDATE: The abstracts for this track do not have to be anonymized.
+The abstracts for this track do not have to be anonymized.

 * **Informal project demos**: These require a (2 pages max) description of the project and why you think it's interesting.
 We welcome works-in-progress, finished projects, and prototypes.

+Any appendecies may be a maximum of two (2) pages.

 ## Special Theme